 For instance, although you would receive more solar production for the same price in New Mexico than in Massachusetts, the cost of electricity is much higher in the Northeast.
 As a result, the savings from the rental program–i.e., the cost of purchasing electricity from your utility versus the monthly cost of the rental–might actually be higher in Massachusetts, even though the panels produce less electricity.

-It is important to remember that the Tesla solar renting program is entirely no-strings-attached.
-When calculating how much you could save by joining the program, you also need to consider the $1,500 fee for panel removal should you choose to opt-out.
-If you stand to save an average of $30 per month from the solar panels, or $360 per year, you’d need to keep the solar panels for about five years to ensure that you break even (by saving enough on electricity bills to offset the cost of the panel removal fee.)
+Although Tesla no longer includes a panel removal fee, if they were to re-introduce it at a later date, here is how to calculate how much you could save by joining the program: if you stand to save an average of $30 per month from the solar panels, or $360 per year, you’d need to keep the solar panels for about five years to ensure that you break even (by saving enough on electricity bills to offset the cost of the panel removal fee.)

 What to consider before participating in the solar rental program